Doctoral Internship in Health Service Psychology

 The Doctoral Internship in Health Service Psychology provides training to prepare doctoral students for professional practice as psychologists in health service settings.
 We employ a competency-based approach to education and training that focuses on biological, psychological, social, and cultural aspects of health and behavior.

-For the 2024-25 training year, 12 internship positions are available across three tracks to meet the training goals of interns interested in clinical child and pediatric psychology
+For the 2025-2026 training year, 8 internship positions are available across three tracks to meet the training goals of interns interested in clinical child and pediatric psychology

-• The Integrated Behavioral Health Track emphasizes training in integrated pediatric primary care psychology.
+• The Integrated Behavioral Health (IBH) Track emphasizes training in integrated pediatric primary care psychology.
 Interns are placed in community-based, integrated pediatric primary care settings and hospital-based specialty care settings, where they integrate evidence-based psychological services within primary care and other clinics that comprise the medical home.
 IBH interns also participate in common training experiences in outpatient psychotherapy, psychological testing and early childhood or autism intervention.

-Number of Intern Positions: 5
+Number of Intern Positions: 3

-• The Pediatric Psychology Track has a particular focus on serving children/adolescents and families experiencing medical illness, somatic symptoms and/or hospitalization.
+• The Pediatric Psychology (PP) Track has a particular focus on serving children/adolescents and families experiencing medical illness, somatic symptoms and/or hospitalization.
 Interns train in hospital-based, medical inpatient and outpatient specialty care settings, with a focus on using evidence-based approaches to address psychosocial challenges and to support medical coping.
 Interns on the pediatric psychology track also participate in minor rotations, as well as common training experiences in outpatient psychotherapy, psychological testing and early childhood or autism intervention.

-Number of Intern Positions: 5
+Number of Intern Positions: 4

-Number of Intern Positions: 2
+Number of Intern Positions: 1

 Accredited By